Heat From Air

 Things to consider before installing an exhaust air heat pump in an existing house.

-Exhaust air heat pumps and mechanical ventilation heat recovery systems are usually designed for airtight, smaller properties with low heating needs, so retrofitting them into older houses may not be appropriate.
+Designers usually design exhaust air heat pumps and mechanical ventilation heat recovery systems for airtight, smaller properties with low heating needs, so they may not be appropriate for retrofitting into older houses.

 If your home is suitable for an EAHP, you will still need to consider the upheaval and cost associated with installing any ducting. which might be difficult.
 There can be complications in any existing building, and any building with more than one storey can prove challenging where ducts need to be installed in ceiling voids.